Marth (Fire Emblem): Game appearances

-Additionally, by using his respective Amiibo figure, Marth can be unlocked as a playable character in both Code Name: S.T.E.A.M. and Fire Emblem Fates using the New Nintendo 3DS Near Field Communication function.
+By using Marth's respective Amiibo figure, Marth can be unlocked as a playable character in the games Code Name: S.T.E.A.M. and Fire Emblem Fates using the New Nintendo 3DS Near Field Communication function.
+Marth also appears in a crossover between Fire Emblem Heroes and Dragalia Lost.

 In other media

 An anime under the title Fire Emblem was released in 1996, adapting a part of the first game's plot.
 Marth's name is romanized as 'Mars' and he is given the surname of 'Lowell'.
 The anime ended production after only two episodes were finished.
+The OVA was released in the United States in April 1998.
 Marth is featured as a card in both of the final expansion sets for the Fire Emblem Trading Card Game along with other characters from Fire Emblem: Mystery of the Emblem, and also appears as a promotional card.